Use config pipelines config-pipelines

 A variation of this approach is to maintain a separate branch per environment.

-Secret Environment Variables secret-env-vars
+Secret environment variables secret-env-vars

 So that sensitive information need not be stored in source control, configuration files support Cloud Manager environment variables of type secret.
 For some configurations, including log forwarding, secret environment variables are mandatory for certain properties.

-The snippet below is an example of how the secret environment variable ${{SPLUNK_TOKEN}} is used in the configuration.
+The following snippet is an example of how the secret environment variable ${{SPLUNK_TOKEN}} is used in the configuration.

 kind: "LogForwarding"